MMC Art Graduates Exhibit Worldwide

-Oğulcan Kuş ’16 is hosting a one-person show in Istanbul where he now lives.
+Oğulcan Kuş ’16 hosted a one-person show in Istanbul, where he now lives, in 2021.

 Oğulcan moved to New York to study at MMC and graduated with a major in Art in 2016.
 Kuş’s works vary in medium from acrylic, encaustic, sculpture, and film, combining postmodernist aesthetics with a bold awareness of his Turkish identity and American pop-culture.